 One of the requirements for a dwelling to qualify for a heat pump system grant is that the dwelling has low heat loss.
 This is to ensure your heat pump system performs well and your electricity bills are not too high.
 You can achieve this by insulating your home and/or by upgrading your windows.
 Note: SEAI also offers grants for home insulation.

-Before applying for a heat pump system grant, you must engage an independent, SEAI-registered Technical Advisor.
+Before applying for a heat pump system grant, you must engage an independent, SEAI Registered Technical Advisor.
 Your Technical Advisor will carry out a technical assessment of your home, and will advise you on what steps to take to make your home “heat pump ready”, i.e. to reduce the heat loss on your home.
 They will provide you with independent guidance on measures necessary to ensure that the dwelling fabric heat loss is lowered to an acceptable level for a heat pump system to perform effectively and efficiently.
 The required heat loss level is expressed as a Heat Loss Indicator of 2 Watts/Kelvin/m2.